VimerArthur/ryansb.com/seminars/git/sources/workflows.md

 * git-flow: we'll get there in a second
 * github-style: a unique take on git-flow, with continuous integration in mind
 * integration manager: one 'integration manager' is the only person with commit access to a 'blessed' repo
-* svn model: central server, can't push if someone has pushed since you last pulled/fetched
 * dictator + lieutenants: great for massive projects (cough-linuxkernel-cough) where people are given responsibility for a subsystem ('lieutenants') and passes merged changes to the dictator to be finally commited

 ---